JonahRachman/Project-1/README.md

 Recipe Showcase

-This project is a simple recipe showcase app where users can view detailed recipes for their favorite dishes.
+This project is a simple recipe showcase app where users can view detailed recipes for my five favorite dishes.
 The app dynamically loads recipe data from a local API (using json-server), displaying a list of recipes with images, ingredients, and directions.
 Users can expand each recipe to view more details, and they can easily copy the recipe information to their clipboard.

 Features